-Leo says that phone manufacturers like Apple and Google are taking advantage of the hyper competitive nature of the tech blogging world that they are only giving out limited quantities of smartphones and at the very last minute for only 24 hours.
-This strategy was pretty interesting because it gave bloggers limited hands on time with their latest phones before they have to publish a review.
-As such, Leo says you don't really have time to focus on bread and butter features like battery life or issues like screen burn in.
+Leo says that phone manufacturers like Apple and Google are taking advantage of the hyper-competitive nature of the tech blogging world by only giving out limited quantities of smartphones, and at the very last minute for only 24 hours.
+This strategy was pretty interesting because it gave bloggers limited hands-on time with their latest phones before they had to publish a review.
+As such, Leo says they didn't really have time to focus on bread and butter features like battery life or issues like screen burn-in.
 Instead, they're focusing on the newest features.

 Robert wants a voice assistant that has the best artificial intelligence.
 He wants to be able to ask it a variety of different questions about the news.
 Leo says the Google Home is the winner in that category, but the Amazon Echo is the only device that lets you shop on Amazon.
 Amazon is also very good with music, and simple commands like setting a timer, and home automation tasks.
 There's also more than 50,000 third party skills on the Echo.
 The problem is that it's hard to find skills, and then he'd have to learn the specific syntax to use that skill.